 The Fifth Award will be 500.00

-(3) Essays must be in English and e-mailed in a single PDF file before April 1, 2011.
-Page numbering and early submission is greatly encouraged.
+(3) Essays must be in English and e-mailed in a single PDF file before April 1, 2012.
+Early submission is desirable.
 One essay only will be accepted from each author.
-Notify us if you do not receive an e-mail confirmation within 48 hours.
+Notify us within 24 hours if you do not receive an e-mail confirmation of your submission.

-(4) Cover pages should include essay title; authors’ names, addresses and e-mail addresses; the statement: “Essay written for the Gravity Research Foundation 2011 Awards for Essays on Gravitation”; submission date; and a summary paragraph of 125 words or less.
+(4) Title pages should include essay title; authors’ names, complete mailing and e-mail addresses; submission date; an abstract of 125 words or less; and the statement: “Essay written for the Gravity Research Foundation 2012 Awards for Essays on Gravitation.”
+Pages should be numbered.

-(5) The decision of the judges will be final, no reviews will be provided and no essays will be returned.
+(5) The decision of the judges will be final and no reviews will be provided.

-(6) The list of winners will be posted on our website: http://www.gravityresearchfoundation.org on or about May 15, 2011.
-All participants will receive a general e-mail notification.
+(6) Please check the list of winners to be posted on our website: http://www.gravityresearchfoundation.org around May 15, 2012.
+We will attempt to send all participants a general e-mail notification.

-(7) The five award-winning essays will be published in the Journal of General Relativity and Gravitation (GRG) and, subsequently, in a special issue of the International Journal of Modern Physics D (IJMPD).
+(7) The five award-winning essays will be published in a special issue of the International Journal of Modern Physics D (IJMPD).
+Authors of essays designated Honorable Mention will be invited to submit their essays to the IJMPD where these may undergo additional refereeing at editorial discretion for possible publication.
 Authors of all other essays are free and encouraged to publish their essays after May 15th.
-Authors of essays designated Honorable Mention will be invited to submit their essays to the IJMPD where these may undergo additional refereeing at editorial discretion for possible publication.

 Recent First Award Winners:

 2011 – Ivan Agullo, Penn State and Leonard Parker, University of Wisconsin-Milwaukee